CAQH Provider Data – Help Page

 - What profile information can I enter for my providers?

 - Can the same practice have multiple users?

-- How will the confidentiality and security of provider information be ensured?
+- How does CAQH ensure the confidentiality and security of my organization’s provider data?

-CAQH ProView enables physicians and other healthcare professionals in all 50 states and the District of Columbia to enter information free-of-charge into a secure central database and authorize healthcare organizations to access that information.
-CAQH ProView eliminates redundant paperwork and reduces administrative burden.
+The Credentialing Suite enables physicians and other healthcare professionals in all 50 states and the District of Columbia to enter information free-of-charge into a secure, centralized database.
+Authorized plans and healthcare organizations can access this data to assist with credentialing and other business processes.

 Healthcare organizations such as health plans and hospitals evaluate physicians and other health care providers with whom they contract to confirm that these providers are adequately trained, certified and/or licensed to provide care.
 One of the most important parts of the credentialing process is the collection and verification of vital data regarding the healthcare provider's education, training, experience, practice history, location, disclosure of any issues impacting their ability to provide care, and other background information.